saikat/socket-logger/README.md

 Caveats and Notes
 =================

 This is very very early alpha software with an API that I definitely want to change.
-Eventually, you won't have to make any explicit log calls at all - socket-logger will just act as a middleware for your Socket.IO server and automatically log incomming connections and messages (something like how Connect or JSGI works).
-However, you should still have the ability to log whatever custom calls you want too.
+I'm not entirely sure what I want the API to be yet.
+On one hand, I want the logging to happen transparently (like Connect or JSGI), but on the other hand, it might be too aggressively to log every message.
+Will figure this out later when I get some time.

 Even more eventually, it'd be kind of cool to have the client-side be some kind of web service.
 Real-time socket-based analytics for all?